Universal Life Insurance

 The big difference here is actually inside the cash value plus payout.
 A Whole life insurance policy will only ever be paid out following the policy ending (at the death of the insured).

-Universal Life Insurance comes with a flexible cash account and can be drawn upon throughout its term.
+UL Insurance comes with a flexible cash account and can be drawn upon throughout its term.

 Both kinds of insurance policies permit for the purpose of the tax deferment involving your current cash account along with providing the chance of borrowing against the cash built up in the contract.